VCFX_phase_checker¶

 Description¶

-VCFX_phase_checker reads a VCF file from standard input and examines the GT (genotype) field for every sample in each variant line.
+VCFX_phase_checker reads a VCF file from standard input or a file and examines the GT (genotype) field for every sample in each variant line.
 It determines whether each genotype is fully phased using the following criteria:

 - A genotype is considered fully phased only if: